mciocchi/atomic_d20/README.md

 # Acknowledgements

-Atomic D20 takes its inspiration from too many sources and individuals to name, including, but not limited to: FATE Condensed, FUDGE 10th Anniversary Edition, EZD6, and Mini Six.
+Atomic D20 takes its inspiration from too many sources and individuals to name, including, but not limited to: FATE Condensed, FUDGE 10th Anniversary Edition, EZD6, Mini Six, and Deathbringer.

 # Why is this game called Atomic D20?